 E.H.
-Schwab recycles all unused raw material drop, turnings, etc. In 2015 EHS recycled over 20 tons of aluminum.
+Schwab recycles all unused raw material drop, turnings, etc. In 2022 EHS recycled over 25 tons of carbon steel.

 In the midst of the Great Depression, Brothers Ralph and Earl Schwab opened their garage doors for business in Pittsburgh, PA.
 Initial orders focused on custom metalwork and parts dedicated to one of Ralph Schwab's 3 patented products- two for the beauty salon industry and one for commercial lighting.

 E.H.
 Schwab moved into a new 6,000 square foot building in Homewood, PA.
 The customer list has grown to include customers such as Westinghouse, Mine Safety Appliance, US Steel, and other Pittsburgh-based industrial companies.

 Ralph Schwab invested in additional manual metal spinning equipment to take part in government-contracted work to support the War effort.

 E.H.
 Schwab was contacted by NASA to spin an aluminum lens cover for the camera that would be used on the Apollo 11 moon landing.
 The cover was ejected and remains on the moon today.

 E.H.
 Schwab was purchased in-full by R.F.
 Harrison and relocated to the present facility in Turtle Creek approximately 20 minutes east of Pittsburgh, Pennsylvania.